shic/blog/_posts/2016-04-04-Angular-Service.markdown

 });
 ```

+- Factory

-- Service and Factory basically do the same thing
+Service and Factory basically do the same thing

 Has a receive function as the second parameter, it execute that function and caches the result, then return it